The Knoxville Journal, August 12, 1945

-He was killed in action on Okinawa on May 8, 1945, and is buried at Madisonville Cemetery in Madisonville, Tennessee.
+He is buried at Madisonville Cemetery in Madisonville, Tennessee.

 Pfc.
 John B. Burleson buried here Sunday

 Funeral services for Pfc.
 John Brient Burleson, 25, son of the late John R. Burleson, Jr. and Mrs. Myrtle Burleson, were held Sunday afternoon at First Baptist Church, Rev. Creed McCoy of Knoxville and the pastor, Rev. C.J.
 Veatch officiating.
 Burial was in City Cem.

 Survivors include his mother, one brother, Robert T., his grandmother, Mrs. T.A.
 Nelson of Philadelphia.

 The body arrived in Madisonville at 310 P.M.
 Friday and was taken to the home of his mother.
 The V.F.W.
 Post had charge of the service at the grave.

 Pallbearers were Alfred Mason, Jr., Charles Greenwood, James Witt, Hugh McMurray, J.R.
 Lewis, Ross White, Ernest Houser of Sweetwater and Jack Peace.
 The firing squad was composed of Ben Frank Sands, C.S.
 Sands, Dock Akins, George Sharpe and Carl Robinson, with Malcolm Henry in charge.
 Taps was blown by a T.M.I, student.
 The military escort who came with the body from Atlanta was Cpl.
 Robert McCormic of near Charlotte, NC.